Working with Geodatabase Field Aliases: Altering Alias Values

 Advanced

-FME is able to create attribute aliases for features read into the workspace that do not have aliases.
-This is possible if there is an additional attribute with the same name as the original attribute and is suffixed with "_alias".
+FME can create attribute aliases for features read into the workspace that lack aliases.
+This is possible if there is an additional attribute with the same name as the original attribute, suffixed with _alias.
 The value of that attribute will be used as the alias on table creation.

-For example, there is an attribute named CentreAddress and there is another attribute named CentreAddress_alias with a value of Address.
-The value of CentreAddresss_alias will be used as the alias of CentreAddress (alias: Address).
+For example, there is an attribute named CentreAddress, and another named CentreAddress_alias with a value of Address.
+The value of CentreAddresses_alias will serve as the alias for CentreAddress (alias: Address).
 This only needs to occur on the first feature.

 Data Attribution